 The issue: Tiger was an uppity ‘nigra’ (as Strom Thurmond loved to call us) who was too dominating, and too dark, for the links.
 Plain and simple.
 The frat-boys just could not resist the first opportunity to give that boy, his long-overdue whippin’ for raising his head too high.

 But let’s get real, Tiger Woods is one black ass in how many years of the game, among how many millions of blacks in the US?
-One.
 One!

 Every time I open up some business magazine because there’s nothing else to read on the porcelain throne, I’m struck by the canard my non-white buddies implore me to dispense with about golf being a white corporate-guy ‘sport.’
 And yet there it is, staring at me as I flush, the profile of yet another CEO spewing the same drivel about a passion for the exact same hobby the other 499 fortune 500 CEOs share: golf.
 Snooze.